-Blanton, William Spencer(born: 1878 - died: 1945)
+Blanton, William Spencer(born: 1878 - died: April 6, 1945)

-Blanton had been a teacher in the Kentucky colored schools in Henderson, Columbus, Shelbyville, Newport, and in Frankfort where he was also principal of the Mayo-Underwood High School that was in a building that was the result of Blanton's campaign efforts for a new school.
-He upgraded the school to an accredited high school and it was listed with the Southern Association, an accrediting body for high schools.
-He also led the campaign for the new school building in Shelbyville, and he secured funding for a new playground in Newport.
+Blanton had been a teacher in the Kentucky colored schools in Kentucky in Henderson, Columbus, Shelbyville, Newport, and Frankfort, where he was also principal of the Mayo-Underwood High School that was in a building that resulted from Blanton's campaign efforts for a new school.
+He upgraded the school to an accredited high school that was listed with the Southern Association, an accrediting body for high schools.
+He also led the campaign for the new school building in Shelbyville and secured funding for a new playground in Newport.

-He was a short man, standing 5 feet 4 1/4 inches when he enlisted in the U.S. Army in Versailles, KY, on October 7, 1898 [source: U.S. Army, Register of Enlistments, 1798-1914].
+He was a short man, standing 5 feet 4 1/4 inches when he enlisted in the U.S. Army in Versailles, October 7, 1898 [source: U.S. Army, Register of Enlistments, 1798-1914].
 He was a veteran of the Spanish-American War, having served with the 24th infantry.
-Blanton received an Honorable Discharge on January 31, 1899, at Fort Douglas, Utah.
-Blanton was a private and received the remarks of "Very Good" in reference to his military service.
+Blanton received an Honorable Discharge on January 31, 1899, at Fort Douglas, UT.
+Blanton was a private, receiving the remarks of "Very Good" in reference to his military service.